fastify/under-pressure/README.md

 The default value for `maxEventLoopDelay`, `maxHeapUsedBytes`, `maxRssBytes` and `maxEventLoopUtilization` is `0`.
 If the value is `0` the check will not be performed.

-Since [`eventLoopUtilization`](https://nodejs.org/api/perf_hooks.html#perf_hooks_performance_eventlooputilization_utilization1_utilization2) is introduced starting with Node version 12.19.0, the check will be disabled in older versions.

 Thanks to the encapsulation model of Fastify, you can selectively use this plugin in some subset of routes or even with different thresholds in different plugins.

 #### `memoryUsage`